bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% endsi_step %}

 {% si_step download latest firmware; latest-fw %}
-* Open the web browser in the virtual machine, go to [https://github.com/bitcraze/crazyflie-release/releases](https://github.com/bitcraze/crazyflie-release/releases)
+* Open the web browser and go to [https://github.com/bitcraze/crazyflie-release/releases](https://github.com/bitcraze/crazyflie-release/releases).
+If you are on the VM, open the browser in the VM.
 * download the zip file named crazyflie-xxx.zip from the latest release.
-* close the browser when the download is finished.
 {% endsi_step %}

 {% si_step update firmware in the Crazyflie; update-fw %}
 * Turn the Crazyflie off.
 * Start the Crazyflie in bootloader mode by pressing the power button for 3 seconds.
 Both the blue LEDs will blink.
-* Go back to the Crazyflie client in the VM and click the Connect -> Bootloader menu.
+* Go back to the Crazyflie client and click the Connect -> Bootloader menu.
 {% img Update firmware dialog; wide; /images/getting-started/update_firmware.PNG %}
 * Click the “Initiate bootloader cold boot” button.
 After a few seconds the status should read “Connected to bootloader”.
 * Click the “Browse” button and go to home/bitcraze/Downloads and select the file you downloaded earlier.